Cozie Apple: An iOS mobile and smartwatch application for environmental quality satisfaction and physiological data collection: Methodology

-Cozie offers several functionalities which investigators can modify and edit to better suit their needs.
-As previously explained, changes must be implemented directly in the source code and a new version of the application needs to be deployed each time a change has to be made.
+Cozie comprises an iOS App (companion application) and a WatchOS App (smartwatch application) built using Swift.
+It is backward compatible with iOS 14 and Apple Watches Series 3 or newer.
+The application can be downloaded from the Apple Store or deployed using the open-source code base that is at \emph{\href{https://github.com/cozie-app/cozie-apple}{github.com/cozie-app/cozie-apple}}.
+Researchers can, therefore, use the open-source code to deploy their own applications to enable the customization of the application based on specific research objectives and requirements.
+Cozie offers several functionalities which investigators can modify and edit to suit their needs better.
+Changes must be implemented directly in the source code, and a new version of the application needs to be deployed each time a change has to be made.